gem-pasteur/macsyfinder/doc/source/user_guide/installation.rst

     If you intend to build and distribute new models you will need some other dependencies see modeler guide for installation.

 .. note::
-    If you want to contribute to the *MacSyFinder* code, check the guide lines () and for installation for developper.
+    If you want to contribute to the *MacSyFinder* code, check the guide lines (`CONTRIBUTING <https://github.com/gem-pasteur/macsyfinder/blob/master/CONTRIBUTING.md>`_) and specific procedure for :ref:`developer installation <dev_installation>`.

 ==================================
 MacSyFinder Installation procedure